jethrolarson/jethrolarson.github.com/README.md

 * __Value flow__ - Work in [flow](http://en.wikipedia.org/wiki/Flow_%28psychology%29) can be 2 to 5 times more productive than work that is punctuated by interruptions, deployments, builds, and randomization.
 Some complex work is practically impossible out of flow.
 Flow state can also lead to innovations that would not happen otherwise.
 Investing in work to improve development flow can have similar benefits to all developers on the team.

 * __Have fun__ - Interpersonal relationships are important to Jethro and his performance improves when he feels like he's working with friends.
-He's not always terribly outgoing though so make a point to engage him in the fun.
+He's not always outgoing so make sure to engage him.

 * __Keep him rested__ - Jethro will forget to rest when under stress and when overworked his performance and job satisfaction declines.
 Encourage him to take time off and help him plan for it.